-Normal farming and ranching activities carried out in wetlands, in the area of land within fifty feet (50'), on riverbanks, or flood plains, by farmers are exempt in accordance with the Freshwater WetlandsSection 2-1-22(i)(1) of the Act.
+Normal farming and ranching activities carried out in wetlands by farmers are exempt in accordance with Section 2-1-22(i)(1) of the Act.

 6.13 Conservation Activities

 Conservation activities, such as fish and wildlife management that are carried out on state or federal property by the DEM or by the U.S. Department of Interior Fish and Wildlife Service are permissible in accordance with Rule 6.01.
 Such activities are limited to the following: